TOP

 Even if they won't admit it, even the hoity-toity connoisseurs — that less-than-1% of the population who consider themselves "wine professionals" (sommeliers and restaurateurs, retail specialists, and assorted journalists and bloggers) — have begun to taste reality: that Lodi now produces wine every bit as good (but of course, different) as those from other valleys of the West Coast, whose names begin with an N or an S, or W for Will...

-Sure it was a shocker, back in 2002, when about sixty professional wine judges proudly named a rich, sleek, succulent Syrah based red its "Best of Show" award winner, out of over a thousand other wines, at Jerry Mead's New World International Wine Competition; and it turned out to be a Lodi grown Delicato Family Wines Shiraz (no longer produced by this winery) selling for only $6 to $8 across the country!
+Sure it was a shocker, back in 2002, when about sixty professional wine judges proudly named a rich, sleek, succulent Syrah-based red its "Best of Show" award winner, out of over a thousand other wines, at Jerry Mead's New World International Wine Competition; and it turned out to be a Lodi grown Delicato Family Wines Shiraz (no longer produced by this winery) selling for only $6 to $8 across the country!

-All the same, real wine drinkers — those who know the value of a good wine for barbecue or other foods we actually love to eat, or are too smart to pay more than $8 for a glass of wine in a restaurant (you don't have to if the restaurant is smart enough to serve wines from Lodi) — have been very much aware of what's been coming out of this wine region, a scant 90 minute drive from the Bay Area, and just 30 miles south of Sacramento.
+All the same, real wine drinkers — those who know the value of good wine for barbecue or other foods we actually love to eat, or are too smart to pay more than $8 for a glass of wine in a restaurant (you don't have to if the restaurant is smart enough to serve wines from Lodi) — have been very much aware of what's been coming out of this wine region, a scant 90-minute drive from the Bay Area, and just 30 miles south of Sacramento.
 Consumers know what's what, even if media or trade are slow to catch on.

 Gnarly old Zinfandel vines in Lodi's 103-year-old James Vineyard